HwWobbe/hello-world/README.md

 <h3> Current (GIT novice) issues ... </h3>

+* starting to bookmark TwCommunityTreads that I find helpful
 * I perform weekly Commits, if only to force focused attention and serve as an activity indicator.
 * I am beginning to realize the importance of extending this GitHub profile towards my goal of providing a central, reliable comprehensive introduction